Introduction

 How Deep Should Electrical Conduit Be Buried in Commercial Settings?

-Commercial installations face unique challenges:
+Commercial installations present unique challenges:

 - High Traffic Areas: Conduits in loading docks, parking lots, or areas with heavy machinery should be buried deeper or encased in concrete to prevent damage.